The falling Aussie dollar has hit travellers to New York City hard.

 The happy hour is a time-honoured tradition at many of New York’s finest cocktail and wine bars and can often include complimentary bar snacks, canapés and even tapas dishes.
 What a great way to save on dinner!
 Head to www.nyhappyhours.com, where you can search by date and area.

-With good planning the New York Pass can save you big bickies – especially the five and seven day versions.
-With most museums and attractions in New York averaging around $30 for adults, it won’t take you long to rack up quite a saving if you aim for at least two included attractions per day.
+With good planning the New York Pass can save you big bickies — especially the five and seven day versions.
+There are 100+ attractions included in the pass — including museums, galleries, cruises and walking tours (some of which can be pre-booked online).
+With entry to most museums and attractions in New York averaging at around $30 for adults, it won’t take you long to rack up quite a saving — especially if you aim to do three included attractions per day.

 If it’s not included in your Club Floor benefits, free Wi-Fi is available in many of the city’s parks.
 Check www.nycgo.com for a complete list.